-A- = Excellent performance.
+A- = Excellent performance for a graduate student.
+An excellent performance.
 The analysis and/or argument is interesting, clear, logical, and sound.
 However, it is not as original, or the analysis and argument is not as in-depth as an "A" paper.
 The analysis, argument, or approach is not as well researched and supported as in an "A" paper.

-B+= Very good performance.
+$B{+} = Very good performance for a graduate student.$ A very good performance.
 The analysis, approach, argument is reasonably clear.
 The ideas are not as clearly expressed as in the "A" or "A-"categories, but the analysis, approach, or argument contains some interesting points.
 There are some supporting references from primary sources; however, more supporting references would have strengthened the analysis, argument, or approach.

-B = Good performance.
+$\mathbf{B} = \mathbf{Good}$ performance for a graduate student.
 A good performance that demonstrates a competent grasp of the course material.
 The analysis, approach, or argument is not as effectively structured as it should have been.
 There are a few interesting ideas or points within the paper.
 However, the analysis, approach, or argument would have been strengthened with more thought, insight, creativity, and organization.
 The applicable theories and concepts are briefly covered in the key points of the analysis, the approach, or the argument.
 However, serious improvement in these areas is required.
 Reliance more on secondary data sources than primary sources of data.
 The ideas are not as clearly expresses as in the "B+" category above.

-B- = Above Average performance.
+B- = Above Average performance for a graduate student.
 An above average performance.
 Performance indicates a competent understanding, but not to the degree as indicated in the "B" grade category above.
 Argument, approach, or analysis primarily based on secondary reference sources.
 There are some problems with the organization and structure of the argument, analysis, or approach.

-C+=A marginally above-average performance.
+C + = A marginally above-average performance for a graduate student.
 The structure and organization of the approach, analysis, or argument is often ineffective, unclear or unpersuasive.
 The central theme is either absent or unclear.
 Supporting references are based solely on secondary sources.
-Performance is not to the "B-" grade level above.
+Performance is not to the "B-"grade level above.

-C = Average performance.
+C = Average performance for a graduate student.
 An average level of performance that indicates an acceptable comprehension of the basic concepts and theories being studied.
 The argument, approach, or analysis is sometimes incoherent with significant organizational and structural problems.

 Communication is an acceptable level for a university student.
 Supporting references are limited and based solely on secondary sources.

-C- = Below-average performance.
+C- = Below-average performance for a graduate student.
 A below-average performance based on deficient studying of the course material and secondary research sources.
 Significant grammar, style, and punctuation errors to the degree that communication is unclear.
 There is no identifiable approach, argument, or analysis.

-D+= Poor performance.
+D+ = Poor performance for a graduate student.
 A poor level of performance with very little evidence of organization and structure.
 Serious grammar, punctuation, and style errors.
 Very little evidence of an argument, analysis, or approach.

-D = Very poor performance.
-A very poor level of performance.
+$\mathbf{D} = \mathbf{Very \ poor \ performance \ for \ a \ graduate \ student.}$ A very poor level of performance.
 There is virtually no evidence of a thoughtful expression of analysis, argument, or approach.
 Incoherent and unclear communication, structure, and organization.

-F = Failing performance.
-Work is not acceptable and/or timely.
+$\mathbf{F} = \mathbf{Failing performance for a graduate student.}$ Work is not acceptable and/or timely.
 Academic credit is not earned.
 Performance borders on plagiarism.